List of dasyuromorphs: Classification

 The order Dasyuromorphia consists of two extant families, Dasyuridae and Myrmecobiidae.
-Dasyuridae is divided into two subfamilies: Dasyurinae, containing forty-three species in thirteen genera, and Sminthopsinae, containing twenty-seven species in four genera.
+Dasyuridae is divided into two subfamilies: Dasyurinae, containing forty-two species in thirteen genera, and Sminthopsinae, containing twenty-seven species in four genera.
 Myrmecobiidae consists of a single species.
-Additionally, Dasyuromorphia contains the family Thylacinidae, whose only living member, the thylacine, was made extinct in 1936.
+Additionally, Dasyuromorphia contains the family Thylacinidae, whose only living member, the thylacine, was made extinct in 1936, and the crest-tailed mulgara in Dasyurinae was declared extinct in 2026.
 Many of these species are further subdivided into subspecies.
 This does not include hybrid species or extinct prehistoric species.